 |Lifetime Operating Cost Savings||$272||$129||===|

 Energy Use Rate: Shown in kilowatt-hours per 100 lb of ice made (kWh/100 lb of ice).

 Annual Energy Cost: Calculated based on an assumed electricity price of $0.09/kWh, which is the average electricity price at federal facilities.

-Lifetime Energy Cost: Future electricity and water price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis–2017: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-32).
+Lifetime Energy Cost: Future electricity and water price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis–2019: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-34).

 Lifetime Operating Cost Savings: The difference between the lifetime utility cost (electricity plus water) of the less efficient model and the lifetime utility cost of the required model or best available model.

 Required Model Column

-Calculated based on the current FEMP-designated efficiency requirements.
+Calculated based on the current FEMP-designated efficiency requirements; values shown are rounded to the nearest dollar.
 Federal agencies must purchase products that meet or exceed these requirements.

 Less Efficient Model Column